 Is there any chance of serious side effects?

 Botulinum toxin is a safe, effective and proven method for treating fine lines and wrinkles.
-Its safety is well established, as it has been used therapeutically for many years, since the mid 1980’s.
-Discontinuing Botox, Dysport and Xeomin ® treatments will reverse any side effect that may occur from treatment.
+Its safety is well established, as it has been used therapeutically for many years, since the mid-1980s.
+Discontinuing Botox, Dysport and Xeomin treatments, in time, will reverse any side effect that may occur from treatment.
 In other words, most of the risks are temporary and wear off as Botox, Dysport, and Xeomin wears off.